Kepler-20f: Host star

 Kepler-20 has an apparent magnitude of 12.51, too dim to be seen from Earth with the naked eye.

 Orbit

+Kepler-20f revolves around its parent star every 19.58 days at a semi-major axis of 0.1387 AU, little over a third of the mean distance between Mercury and the Sun (0.387 AU).
+This gives the planet an insolation flux (i.e. the amount of radiation it receives from the star) 35.9 times that of the Earth, hence its high temperature.
+The eccentricity of the orbit is low (below 0.094), similarly to planets in the Solar System (e.g., Mars has an eccentricity of 0.0934).
+It is the fourth closest planet from the star, the three closer planets being b, e, and c.
+At least one more planet (d) and possibly another planetary candidate (g) lie farther beyond.

 Discovery

 In 2009, NASA's Kepler spacecraft was completing observing stars on its photometer, the instrument it uses to detect transit events, in which a planet crosses in front of and dims its host star for a brief and roughly regular period of time.
 In this last test, Kepler observed 50,000 stars in the Kepler Input Catalog, including Kepler-20; the preliminary light curves were sent to the Kepler science team for analysis, who chose obvious planetary companions from the bunch for follow-up at observatories.
 Observations for the potential exoplanet candidates took place between 13 May 2009 and 17 March 2012.
 After observing the respective transits, which for Kepler-20f occurred roughly every 19 days (its orbital period), it was eventually concluded that a planetary body was responsible for the periodic 19-day transits.
 The exoplanet, along with the other planets of the Kepler-20 system and other planets around stars studied by Kepler, were announced on December 20, 2011.